faustlarsen/currency-exchange/README.md

 -  `$ .env`  it will create .env file.

--  go to .env and type  API_KEY=(paste your API code here) delete the parentheses
+-  go to .env and type API_KEY=(paste your API KEY here) without the parentheses

  -  `$ npm install` - it will install a necesarry webpack to run this app